campaignmonitor/createsend-php/README.md

 Further documentation of the inputs and outputs of each call can be found in the documentation in each of the csrest_*.php files or simply by examining the var_dump results in each of the provided samples.

+TODO: Add samples for authenticating using both OAuth and an API key.
+TODO: Write sample applications to demonstrate both these approaches.

 ## Contributing
 1. Fork the repository